Darrkzero/sending-mail-with-python/README.md

 ## Send the mail

-<h4> use the App Password created as the password when typing the code.</h4>
+<h4> use the App Password created as the password when typing the code.<br>
+the source code is in the repository</h4>
 <p width="100%">
 <img src="/images/picture4.png" width="500">
 </p>